 - In the introduction, give the main sources of zinc, explain the main effect(s) on health, and indicate the maximum content with the name of the associated European regulation. - Explain the principle of ICP-OES.
 Present spectral interferences.
-Are there spectral interferences at the wavelengths chosen to quantify Zn, Mg, and Ca in shrimps, justify with relevant screenshots. - Explain the digestion step - Check the linearity and estimate the limit of detection and quantification in the case of Zn. - Determine the content in Ca and Mg in shrimps in mg/kg of dry and wet products (same question for zinc but in μg/kg) - Determine the confidence intervals and interpret them.
+Are there spectral interferences at the wavelengths chosen to quantify Zn, Mg, and Ca in shrimps, justify with relevant screenshots. - Explain the digestion step - Check the linearity and estimate the limit of detection and quantification in the case of Zn. - Choose for each element, the most relevant dilution, then determine independently the content in Ca and Mg of the 3 shrimp samples analyzed.
+Express it in mg/kg of dry and wet products (same question for zinc but in $\mu g/kg$) - Determine the confidence intervals and interpret them.

-TP 6: GAS PHASE CHROMATOGRAPHY: ETHANOL ASSAY IN WINE, BEER AND EAU DE TOILETTE
+TP 6: GAS PHASE CHROMATOGRAPHY: ETHANOL ASSAY IN WINE, BEER, AND EAU DE TOILETTE